-Sexual Lives & Respectful Relationships (previously Living Safer Sexual Lives: Respectful Relationships or LSSL:RR) is a program for talking and learning about sexuality and relationship rights, sexual health, and violence and abuse prevention.
-SL&RR is centred around the real-life stories of people with intellectual disability, delivered by and for people with intellectual disability (Peer Educators), in partnership with local community and health professionals (Program Partners).
+Sexual Lives & Respectful Relationships (previously Living Safer Sexual Lives: Respectful Relationships or LSSL:RR) was a program for talking and learning about sexuality and relationship rights, sexual health, and violence and abuse prevention.
+SL&RR was centred around the real-life stories of people with intellectual disability, delivered by and for people with intellectual disability (Peer Educators), in partnership with local community and health professionals (Program Partners).

-Together Peer Educators and Program Partners form local networks that promote and deliver the SL&RR program and build connections with other local advocacy, community and women’s health or abuse prevention work.
+Together Peer Educators and Program Partners formed local networks to promote and deliver the SL&RR program and build connections with other local advocacy, community and women’s health or abuse prevention work.

 SL&RR reflects best practice in violence and abuse prevention and inclusion.
 The SL&RR model is based on the work of the World Health Organisation which informs domestic policy in Australia including the Second National Plan to Reduce Violence against Women and their Children, under which SL&RR was previously funded.
 People with intellectual disability engage in all levels of the model drive its ongoing development.